Richards land and CattleSheep & Cattle Ranching Apprenticeship in Oregon House, California

 - Work with a team, or individually

-- Working with beef cattle and/or sheep
+- Working with beef cattle, pigs, sheep or other livestock

 - Driving a tractor